0xTomDaniel/prisoners-dilemma/README.md

 When I created this program, I had zero knowledge of machine learning nor evolution for that matter.
 It was only recently that I realized what I had implemented here was very rudimentary machine learning.

-I made one feature based on the play history of my opponent which was Copy Cat probability.
-This was calculated based on the percentage of moves played by the opponent that were a copy of my previous move.
-If a particular threshold was crossed that indicated the other application was mostly a Copy Cat, then I would choose to Hold.
+Copy Cat probability was the one feature based on the the opponents play history.
+This was calculated from the percentage of moves played by the opponent that were a copy of my previous move.
+If a particular threshold was crossed that indicated the other strategy was mostly a Copy Cat, then I would choose to Hold.
 Otherwise I would Testify.
 The major problem now was choosing the correct threshold.

 In order to choose the correct threshold, I needed to get some feedback on different threshold options.
 So I created another program that would run my strategy against a variety of other common strategies for thousands of iterations, changing the threshold randomly after an 'epoch' and comparing the results to the new 'epoch'.
 I left this running over night and discovered the 'goldilocks zone' for threshold options.

-At this point I further tuned the threshold but starting from the lower end of the 'goldilocks zone' and slowly increasing the threshold until my strategy wouldn't produce a better result.
-I found the best threshold to be 88% probability of a Copy Cat should Hold.
+At this point I further tuned the threshold starting from the lower end of the 'goldilocks zone' and slowly increasing it until my strategy wouldn't produce a better result.
+I found the best threshold to be 88% probability of a Copy Cat when I chose to always Hold above the threshold.